security-sys/Passwordlist-by-security-sys-/README.md

 # Passwordlist-by-security-sys-
 what is this script?:
-an script for passwordlist its not improved yet im still working
+an script for passwordlist its not improved yet

 how to use this script?:
 1 download python from https://python.org/